shreyjain99/Ad-Click-Likelihood-Estimator/README.md

 <br>

 <p>
-<strong>Business Objective :</strong> To predict the probability of click and maximize profit of the ad while keeping the search results relevant for the product ad.
+<strong>Business Objective :</strong> To predict the probability of click and maximize profit of the ad while keeping the search results relevant for the product's ad.
 </p>

 <br>